 So, in summary, there have been a lot of brilliant minds at work in our history, creating world-changing inventions and understandings, which were never given a chance to change our world.

-Just with the few examples I’ve covered in this article, think of how different of a planet we would live in.
+Just with the few examples of world-changing inventions I’ve covered in this article, think of how different of a planet we would live in.
 Would money even still exist?
 Since 1950, we would have free transportation from Meyer, free energy from Tesla, free food and water from Reich, and significantly less health care expenses.

 What a world that would be, to not need to fret over the mundane aspects of reality, and to be allowed to expand our skills and minds without the fear of whether we’ll have light or food the next day.